code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 Spring Batch ships with a `JobLauncherTestUtils` utility class for testing batch jobs.

 We first create an inner `BatchTestConfig` class that adds our <var>helloWorld</var> job to a `JobLauncherTestUtils` bean.
 We then use the `launchJob()` method of this bean to run the batch job.
-If the job ran successfully the exit code is equals to <var>COMPLETED</var>.
+If the job ran without any errors, the value of the exit code is <var>COMPLETED</var>.

 {% highlight java %}
 package com.codenotfound.batch;